Avalon (2001 film)

 Avalon was filmed in Wrocław, Nowa Huta, the Modlin Fortress and Warsaw.
-The 2009 film Assault Girls that was written and directed by Oshii, is a stand-alone sequel set in the same fictional universe as Avalon.
+The 2009 film Assault Girls, which was written and directed by Oshii, is a stand-alone sequel set in the same fictional universe as Avalon.

 Plot

-In a near future, many people are addicted to Avalon, a military-themed virtual reality shooter.
-In the game, solo players or parties raid levels populated with AI-controlled enemies and opposing players.
+In a near future, many are addicted to Avalon, a virtual reality shooter.
+In Avalon, solo players or parties raid levels populated with AI-controlled enemies and opposing players.
 Winners are rewarded with experience points and in-game money, which can be exchanged for cash, allowing skilled players to make a living.
-As their brains interact with the game directly, Avalon places significant mental strains on players, and has rendered players catatonic in many cases.
+As their brains interact with Avalon directly, it places mental strains on players, and sometimes rendered them catatonic.

-Ash is a famously skilled player, who only plays solo after her party Team Wizard was disbanded.
-After a Class A mission, the GM (Game Master) warns her of the next level's danger, and suggests she joins a party.
-The next day, Ash watches a Bishop-class character break her record time on the same mission.
-Intrigued, Ash tries but fails to learn about him or his avatar.
+Ash, a famous player, plays solo since her party disbanded.
+After a Class A mission, the GM (Game Master) warns her of the next level's danger, and suggests that she join a party.
+The next day, a Bishop-class character breaks Ash's record time on the same mission.
+Ash tries but fails to learn about him or his avatar.
 As she leaves the game terminal, the Bishop player watches her.

-Ash runs into a former teammate, Stunner, who mentions Murphy, her former team leader.
-As the two visit Murphy at a hospital, Stunner tells her Murphy went after a hidden NPC in Avalon, a young girl nicknamed "ghost".
-The girl is allegedly the only gateway into the rumored Special A, an extremely rewarding but incredibly challenging mission where players cannot "reset" (a mechanic allowing players to abort mission without their avatars being killed).
-Players who went after "ghost" never wake up from the game and became "Unreturned".
-As Ash walks through the corridor, a girl looking similar to "ghost" watches her.
-Ash looks at Murphy, who has now become comatose.
+Ash runs into former teammate Stunner.
+Murphy, their former leader, went after a hidden NPC in Avalon, a young girl nicknamed "ghost," and became comatose.
+The girl is allegedly the only gateway into the rumored Special A, a mission where players cannot "reset" (a mechanic allowing people to abort mission without their avatars being killed).
+Players who went after "ghost" never woke up from the game and became "Unreturned".
+Ash and Stunner visit Murphy at a hospital, where someone looking similar to "ghost" watches her.

-At home, Ash searches for words regarding Avalon, Unreturned, and the ghost.
+At home, Ash searches for words regarding Avalon, and the ghost.
 The search leads her to the "Nine Sisters", another Arthurian legend reference.
-Further researching and questioning the GM proves fruitless.
-Upon entering the game, Ash receives an invitation to a meeting, and is ambushed by a group of griefers, who lured her there to rob her equipment.
-After she overpowers a player, the group leader reveals that only the real Nine Sisters – Avalon's creators – know how to access Special A. They are interrupted by an attack helicopter which kills most of the players.
-Due to a lag, the helicopter's missiles teleport in front of Ash.
-She "resets" and leaves the game, narrowly avoiding losing her avatar.
-On the way home, Ash notices people around her are immobile, with the exception of a dog.
-At home, after she finishes preparing a meal for her dog, she realizes that it has disappeared.
-She hears the helicopter from the game flying pass.
+Upon entering Avalon, Ash receives an invitation to a meeting, and is ambushed by griefers.
+They lured Ash there to rob her equipment.
+After she overpowers a player, the griefers' leader reveals that only the real Nine Sisters – Avalon's creators – know how to access Special A. They are interrupted by an attack helicopter which kills most of the players.
+Due to a lag, its missiles teleport in front of Ash.
+She "resets" and leaves Avalon, saving her avatar.
+Returning home, Ash notices that people around her are immobile, with the exception of a dog.
+At home, after preparing a meal for her dog, she realizes that it disappeared.
+She hears the helicopter flying pass.